FormidableLabs/react-live/README.md

 - **SSR**: `component-playground` is not server-side renderable, `react-live` is.
 - **Extra features**: `component-playground` supports raw evaluation and pretty-printed output out-of-the-box, while `react-live` does not.
 - **Error handling**: `component-playground` might have more predictable error handling than `react-live` in some cases (due to `react-dom`, although this might change with React 16).

+## Maintenance Status

+**Active:** Formidable is actively working on this project, and we expect to continue for work for the foreseeable future.
+Bug reports, feature requests and pull requests are welcome.